jon-jacky/home/computing.md

   In his Clojure Lisp, Hickey extends this power and convenience to several other data structures,  most notably maps of key/value pairs.

-  For more on *code as data* and *read/print*, see Ron Garret on Lisp lists at [9 Feb 2019](#9-Feb-2019) and Tim Berners-Lee on the Principal of Least Power at [7 Sep 2021](#7-Sep-2021).
+  For more on *code is data* and *read/print*, see Ron Garret on Lisp lists at [9 Feb 2019](#9-Feb-2019) and Tim Berners-Lee on the Principal of Least Power at [7 Sep 2021](#7-Sep-2021).
 On the tedium of reading and writing data structures in some languages, see *TeMPOraL* at [21 Oct 2021](#21-Oct-2021).
 On the Lisp REPL, see